TriplyDB/Documentation/docs/triplydb-js/index.md

 ### Service

-Service objects describe specific functionalities that can be started, stopped, and restarted over datasets in TriplyDB.
+Service objects describe specific functionalities that can be created over datasets in TriplyDB.

 Service objects are obtained through the the following methods: